-Flying home for the holidays?
+Flying home?
 It is very likely there is a chapel or meditation room tucked away somewhere in one of the airports you’ll pass through.
 Sixteen of the country’s 20 largest airports have chapels, as do many more around the world.

 I am a sociologist of contemporary American religion and have written two recent articles about airport chaplains and chapels.
 My interest in airport chapels started as simple curiosity – why do airports have chapels and who uses them?
 After visiting a few – including the chapel at Logan, my home airport here in Boston – I have concluded that they reflect broader changing norms around American religion.